-We aim to create an environment that respects people as autonomous individuals and members of our community.
 We believe that the best support is the result of natural relationships that flourish between peers.
 Joining a community of your peers helps you to learn ways to build supports for yourself.
-We have advocacy, mental health and justice social, housing, legal, medical services and additional resources (Resource Link):
+Our staff can advocate for your needs around mental health and justice, social connection, housing.
+We also have legal and medical services, and additional resources in the Resource Centre.

 Mental Health and Justice

 We are here to serve your mental health and justice needs.
 We don't have a waiting list.
 You are eligible if you have a mental health or addiction issue and criminal justice involvement.
 You can self refer.
 Referrals are accepted from any social service, hospital, Duty Council, the Private Bar, or criminal justice system staff.
 The referral form can be found here.

 Supports for individuals who are at risk of offending or re-offending by virtue of their living circumstances, unmet health or disability needs